fbpx

 The Portugal Golden Visa

-The Portugal Golden Visa has generated more than €6.8 billion since its launch in 2012.
+The Portugal Golden Visa has generated more than €7 billion since its launch in 2012.
 This is a testament to the popularity of the program.
 Investors from the world over have invested in the country in return for a residency permit and a whole host of benefits.

 Significant advantages of the Golden Visa program include a short-stay requirement, the ability to live in a stunning Mediterranean country with a high quality of life, significant tax advantages for foreign investors, and the fact that you can include your family members in the application.
-Portugal is also ranked as the sixth most peaceful country in the world, according to the 2022 Global Peace Index, and has progressive legislation, other crucial factors why individuals worldwide are flocking to Portugal.
+Portugal is also ranked as the seventh most peaceful country in the world, according to the 2023 Global Peace Index, and has progressive legislation, other crucial factors why individuals worldwide are flocking to Portugal.

 What’s more, it is also possible to obtain permanent residency and Portuguese citizenship after five years.
 To secure Portuguese citizenship, you will need to maintain your investment for five years and fulfill all the requirements under Portuguese nationality law, including taking a basic Portuguese language test and having a clean criminal record.
-With visa-free access or visa-on-arrival to 172 countries and the ability to live, work, and study in a European Union (EU) country, holding a Portuguese passport has a lot of perks.
+With visa-free access or visa-on-arrival to 174 countries and the ability to live, work, and study in a European Union (EU) country, holding a Portuguese passport has a lot of perks.

 Commercial real estate as a whole includes businesses, retail, and offices.
 Under the bracket of commercial property, you also have tourism real estate, which could be an excellent option for investors – particularly in Portugal, where tourism is a cornerstone of the economy.
 Tourism real estate refers to properties related to hospitality, such as service apartments, condominium resorts, and hotel projects